Overview

 We’re all different and the same goes for our digestive needs.
 You’ll explore how these needs vary for different individuals and the importance of a balanced diet for good health.
 You will also gain an understanding of how the digestive system is related to its function.
 Lastly developing an understanding of the need for digestion and know the role of enzymes in the process.

-For this unit you will explore the human cardiovascular system and the control of the cardiac cycle.
+In this unit you will explore the structure of the human cardiovascular system and know about the control of the cardiac cycle.
+You will also look at the structure of the human respiratory system.
+Understand the consequences of a dysfunctional respiratory system and/or cardiovascular system.

 For this unit you will explore the sociological/economic factors that impact those experiencing mental health illness.
 You will also gain an understanding of how inequality and social exclusions impact those with mental health illness.
 Towards the end of the unit you will take a look at the legislation and treatment around supporting those with mental health illness.